allejok96/jw-scripts/README.md

 2. This will create a link to a directory called "Video on Demand".
 3. Add the link as a library in Plex, choose the type "Home Videos".

-#### How do I use this on my phone or other device?
+#### How do I use this with my phone or other device?

-1. Run the script with the `--mode=m3ucompat` flag.
+1. Run the script with the `--mode=m3ucompat` flag on your computer.
 2. This will create a bunch of playlists.
 3. Copy all playlists to you device.
-4. Open a playlist with media player of choice.
+4. Open a playlist with your media player of choice.

 #### Isn't there an easier way to watch JW Broadcasting on Kodi?